 Kora dropped her sword and her shield onto the dusty rubber mat.
 A deep, timeless instinct was flooding through her, telling her to revel in the moment, to enjoy this victory.
-Peter and Eun perceived it as a liquid swirl of sparkling radiance, washing up and down the princess in stunning, multicolored streams.
-Peter shook his head and smiled wider, at a complete loss for words.
+Peter and Eun perceived it as a liquid swirl of sparkling radiance, limning the princess in stunning, multicolored streams.
+Peter shook his head and smiled wider, at a loss for words.
 Eun, on the other hand, knew exactly what to say.

 “Come on guys—bring it in.”

-And so they came together and clasped each other’s shoulders, forming a three-person circle.
+And so they came together and threw their arms around each others’ necks.
 They bowed inward and touched foreheads.

 “We kicked their fucking ass, didn’t we?”
 Peter chuckled.